 - A good example of what virtual assistant do is online research on behalf of a client

 - Another example is setting up newsletters or managing diaries or a combination of all these

-- One advantage of a virtual assistants is that they are not employees and thus are only paid for the hours worked or the tasks done
+- One advantage of a virtual assistant is that they are not employees and thus are only paid for the hours worked or the tasks are done

 The above bullets are short enough to pique a potential client’s interest.